adfresca/sdk-ios/README.md

 }
 ```

-For more details of NPurchase object with soft currency items, check the table below.
+For more details of NKPurchase object with soft currency items, check the table below.
 You don't need to set transactionReceiptData property in soft currency item tracking.

 Method | Description
 ------------ | ------------- | ------------